 When it comes to the accounting side of a private equity transaction, the devil is in the details.
-We’ve identified three key areas where accounting issues can cause hiccups or misunderstandings between the buyer and seller.
+To ensure post-acquisition value creation make sure you focus on these three key areas where accounting issues can cause hiccups or misunderstandings between the buyer and seller.

 The valuation process for intangibles can be time-consuming and is also subjective, so starting the process early is key.

 For example: A seller may be motivated to leave old or bad inventory or receivables on the books unless the definition clearly states they’re excluded.
 In terms of cash, generally, there’s a minimum level of cash on hand.
 But, does that mean cash in the bank?
 Or the adjusted book value of cash?
 Are certain cash accounts included/excluded?